-AEB4104 – Homocyst(e)inase: Targeting homocysteine for classical homocystinuria
+ACN00177 – Homocystinase: Targeting homocysteine for classical homocystinuria

-Currently available treatments for classical homocystinuria include high doses of vitamin B6 and betaine (N,N,N-trimethylglycine), the latter reducing homocysteine levels.
-Although these treatments are effective for some patients, responses fluctuate significantly due to the variations in the genetic mutation driving the disease.
+Currently available treatments for Classical Homocystinuria include high doses of vitamin B6 and betaine (N,N,N-trimethylglycine) to reduce homocysteine levels.
+Although these treatments are effective for some patients, responses vary significantly due to the differences in the genetic mutation driving the disease.
 As a result, there exists an opportunity to develop a therapy that addresses the need of all patients by reducing blood homocystine levels back to the normal range.

-AEB4104 is the lead enzyme in our discovery program to develop an engineered human enzyme designed to treat homocystinuria.
-We anticipate that enzyme replacement therapy with AEB4104 will degrade homocysteine and the oxidized form homocystine, returning blood levels to the normal physiological range.
-Normalization of homocystine/homocysteine levels may halt or slow the progression of the symptoms of the disease in these patients.
+Our program to develop an engineered human enzyme designed to treat Homocystinuria has delivered clinical candidate ACN00177.
+We anticipate that enzyme therapy with ACN00177 will degrade homocysteine and the oxidized form homocystine in the blood.
+A significant reduction of homocystine/homocysteine levels may halt or slow the progression of the disease in these patients.